utkuce/sdl-game/README.md

 ```
 ### Linux

-Install [sdl2](https://www.libsdl.org/index.php) development libraries and [clang](https://clang.llvm.org/) from the repository of your choice.
+Install [sdl2](https://www.libsdl.org/index.php) development libraries from the repository of your choice.

 ## Build & Run